Irving Azoff

+Irving Azoff (/ˈeɪzɒf/; born December 12, 1947) is an American businessman, who is chairman of Full Stop Management, a company that represents recording artists.
+During the course of his career, he has worked as an agent, personal manager, concert promoter, movie producer, independent record label owner, merchandiser, music publisher, and CEO of a record label.

-Since September 2013, he has been chairman and CEO of Azoff MSG Entertainment, a venture with The Madison Square Garden Company.
-Prior to this he served as chairman and CEO of Ticketmaster Entertainment and was executive chairman of Live Nation Entertainment and CEO of Front Line Management.
-He is also on the board of Starz Inc. and IMG.
+Since September 2013, he has been chairman and CEO of Azoff MSG Entertainment, a venture with the Madison Square Garden Company, prior to which he was chairman and CEO of Ticketmaster Entertainment and was executive chairman of Live Nation Entertainment and CEO of Front Line Management.
+He is on the boards of Starz Inc. and IMG.

-In 2012, he topped Billboards Power 100 and was named the most powerful person in the music industry.
+In 2012, he topped Billboard's Power 100.
+Labels founded by Azoff include Full Moon Records and Giant Records.

-Biography
+Early life

-Raised in a Jewish family in Danville, Illinois, Azoff began promoting and booking bands while a student at Danville High School and then in college at the University of Illinois at Urbana–Champaign.
+Azoff was born into a Jewish family, and raised in Danville, Illinois.
+He began working with bands while still a student at Danville High School and then in college at the University of Illinois at Urbana–Champaign.

+Career

 His first management client was Champaign-based REO Speedwagon; his second was Dan Fogelberg.
-In 1972, Azoff headed to Los Angeles with Fogelberg.
-He worked for Geffen-Roberts Management and there began working with the Eagles, a relationship that has lasted more than forty years.
-During his career he has worked as an agent, personal manager, concert promoter, movie producer, independent record label owner, merchandiser, music publisher, and CEO of a record company.
+In 1972, Azoff moved to Los Angeles with Fogelberg, where he worked for Geffen-Roberts Management.
+There he began working with the Eagles, forming a relationship that has lasted more than forty years.

 From 1983 to 1989, Azoff was chairman of MCA Music Entertainment Group and is credited for turning around that label's fortunes.
 According to Thomas R. King's book The Operator (2001), David Geffen manipulated Azoff into leaving MCA and going to Warner Music Group, where Azoff started Giant Records.
 King writes that Geffen wanted Azoff out at MCA to clear the way for MCA to buy Geffen Records.
 Geffen convinced Mo Ostin at Warner Music to offer Irving Azoff a "dream" label deal.
 Giant Records operated for much of the 1990s until Azoff decided to return to concentrating on artist management.